cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Overview

 The MobileNet and ResNet50 versions of the PoseNet model require different preprocessing steps.
-While it is more efficient to perform theses steps on a GPU with a [Compute shader](https://docs.unity3d.com/Manual/class-ComputeShader.html), this may not be supported by the target platform.
+While it is more efficient to perform these steps on a GPU with a [Compute shader](https://docs.unity3d.com/Manual/class-ComputeShader.html), this may not be supported by the target platform.
 Therefore, we will also cover how to perform the preprocessing steps on the CPU as well.

 > **Note:** We will be manually toggling between using the CPU and GPU in this tutorial.
 For real-world applications, we can determine if the target system supports compute shaders with the [SystemInfo](https://docs.unity3d.com/ScriptReference/SystemInfo.html).[supportsComputeShaders](https://docs.unity3d.com/ScriptReference/SystemInfo-supportsComputeShaders.html) property.